sporp/MeepleMunchies/CharacterGuide.md

 - Heal Range: 2
 - Special Abilities:
     - +1 melee damage to a Meeple in Water
-    - SHOVE into water deal 2 damage
+    - +1 damage to SHOVE into water